 "Go right ahead," I retort.
 "I have a mind to do the same to you."
 Ralph starts the engine of his car.
 I follow his gaze to my neighbor's front porch, where Mrs. Stein has come out to get a better look.
 He pulls away from the curb and mutters bitch under his breath, a verbal slap from a man who had once been so tender and kind.
 "Is he bothering you again?"
 Mrs. Stein calls out as I head up the driveway to my house.
 "Not anymore."
 The following Saturday morning, I lace up my running shoes, head outside, and stretch before taking off down the street.
 Ten minutes later I am coasting along contentedly, high on life, with no adverse preoccupations cluttering my mind.
 No worries.
-At the quarter-mile mark, in front of a cedar-andstone house, I turn up Chestnut Road and head toward Peachtree.
-Within seconds, I hear the sound of racing footsteps behind me.
+At the quarter-mile mark, in front of a cedar-and-stone house, I turn up Chestnut Road and head toward Peachtree.
+Within seconds, I hear the sound of racing foot-steps behind me.
 Kevin flew to Japan this weekend, so I know he is not following me.
 I speed up, and whoever is following me speeds up, too.
-Blood rushes to my forehead; a new mantra twirls inside my panicky thoughts.
-I will not live in fear. . . .
-I will not live in fear. . . .
+Blood rushes to my fore-head; a new mantra twirls inside my panicky thoughts.
+I will not live in fear. . . . .
+I will not live in fear. . . . .
+I will not live in fear. . . . .
+I will not live in fear. . . . .
+I will not live in fear. . . . .
 I will not live in fear.
-I stop to turn around, and freeze.
 Glare from the sun obscures his face; I squint with my hand above my eyes to better see, holding my breath.
 I make mental notes: average height-five-eleven to six feet, weight approximately 180 pounds, white T-shirt and a pair of blue jeans.
 Copper-colored hair peeks from beneath a black Falcons cap.
 He continues toward me, and the beard gives him away.
 "Ernest?"
-39999999 "Yes, I beg your pardon, Lenny," he says, catching his breath.
+"Yes, I beg your pardon, Lenny," he says, catching his breath.